PT boat: Surviving boats

 At the end of the war, almost all surviving U.S. PT boats were disposed of shortly after V-J Day.
-Hundreds of boats were deliberately stripped of all useful equipment and then dragged up on the beach and burned.
+Hundreds of boats were stripped of all useful equipment and then dragged up on the beach and burned.
 This was done to minimize the amount of upkeep the Navy would have to do, since wooden boats require much continuous maintenance, and they were not considered worth the effort.
-The boats also used a lot of high octane gasoline for their size, making them too expensive to operate for a peacetime navy.
-Much of this destruction (121 boats) occurred at PT Base 17, on Samar, Philippines, near Bobon Point.
+The boats also used a lot of high octane fuel for their size, making them too expensive to operate for a peacetime Navy.
+Much of this destruction (121 boats) occurred at PT Base 17 on Samar, Philippines, near Bobon Point.